Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Related Work

 \subsection{Software Deployment Practices}

 The governed upgrade pipeline shares structural parallels with established software deployment practices.
-Staged rollout frameworks~\cite{stagedrollout} incrementally expose new features to growing user fractions with sequential statistical testing; canary and blue-green deployment patterns~\cite{canary} route a small fraction of traffic to the new version while the old version remains active; and automated rollout with reinforcement learning~\cite{autorollout} dynamically balances delivery speed against failure risk.
-Research on semantic versioning~\cite{semver} shows that approximately one-third of library releases introduce breaking changes despite version labels, motivating automated compatibility validation rather than declaration-based trust.
-Contract-based version calculators~\cite{semsemver} use static analysis to detect behavioral breaking changes, directly relevant to the interface and behavioral compatibility dimensions in our model.
-Progressive delivery and feature-flag systems~\cite{progressivedelivery} extend basic canary patterns with fine-grained audience targeting, metric-gated promotion, and automated rollback triggers; chaos engineering~\cite{chaosengineering} deliberately injects failures into production systems to validate resilience---an approach conceptually related to our fault-injection sandbox evaluation, though targeting infrastructure rather than capability-level behavioral drift.
+Staged rollout frameworks~\citep{stagedrollout} incrementally expose new features to growing user fractions with sequential statistical testing; canary and blue-green deployment patterns~\citep{canary} route a small fraction of traffic to the new version while the old version remains active; and automated rollout with reinforcement learning~\citep{autorollout} dynamically balances delivery speed against failure risk.
+The DevOps performance literature surveyed by Forsgren, Humble, and Kim~\citep{accelerate} establishes deployment frequency, change-failure rate, and mean time to restore as the canonical metrics of deployment quality at the organizational level; our pipeline-level metrics (BADR, FAR, UAR, RSR, PVR, SRDR) are the embodied-system counterpart, evaluating whether a single upgrade decision is admissible rather than whether an organization releases reliably.
+Research on semantic versioning~\citep{semver} shows that approximately one-third of library releases introduce breaking changes despite version labels, motivating automated compatibility validation rather than declaration-based trust.
+Contract-based version calculators~\citep{semsemver} use static analysis to detect behavioral breaking changes, directly relevant to the interface and behavioral compatibility dimensions in our model.
+Progressive delivery and feature-flag systems~\citep{progressivedelivery} extend basic canary patterns with fine-grained audience targeting, metric-gated promotion, and automated rollback triggers; the empirical study by Mahdavi-Hezaveh et al.~\citep{featuretoggles} documents how practitioners use feature toggles to decouple deployment from release, which we adopt structurally: candidate registration in our pipeline corresponds to feature-flag enrollment, and gated activation corresponds to flag promotion under policy review.
+Chaos engineering~\citep{chaosengineering} deliberately injects failures into production systems to validate resilience.
+This approach is conceptually related to our fault-injection sandbox evaluation, though it targets infrastructure rather than capability-level behavioral drift.